zanerock/cloudsite/site/docs/getting-started/installation.md

 ## Node and NPM

-Cloudsite relies on NPM for installation and runs on Node.
-You will need Node and NPM installed in order to install cloudsite.
+Cloudsite runs on Node and requires a package manager, like NPM, for installation.
+You will need Node and a Node package manager installed in order to install cloudsite.
+The default Node package manager is NPM (which stands for 'Node package manager').
+Since NPM comes bundled with Node, we show you how to install Node and NPM here, but if you have another package manager (like yarn or pnpm), feel free to use those as well.

 ### Checking for Node and NPM